mcliff1/myslsapp/README.md

 This app will have login capability, a list of customers, a list of items, and orders.

+## Setup
+**Preqrequisite** - have a hosted zone available in Route53.

+The [cfn-ec2workstation.json](cfn-ec2workstation.json) cloudformation template creates a server with the appropriate roles to build and deploy the serverless example applications.

+When running *sls* commands, the **--region** flag MUST be specified, since we are using roles for access, and not having to run *aws config* or set up any keys in the environment.

 ## REACT front-end

 ### REACT base